Comparing PXI and SCXI

 PXI provides system support for switching, data acquisition, signal conditioning and instrumentation modules in a common chassis.

-There are a large number of manufacturers and suppliers of PXI products that can be located on the PXISA website.
+There are a large number of manufacturers and suppliers of PXI products who can be located from the PXISA website.

 SCXI is a proprietary standard developed by National Instruments (NI) and is primarily used for data conditioning applications.
 Some switching functions are also available in SCXI.
 Data acquisition is typically performed by a PCI card in an external PC.

-Somewhat confusingly, NI usually includes SCXI products in their PXI catalog, although mechanically and electrically, the standards are substantially different.
+Rather confusingly NI usually include SCXI products in their PXI catalogue, although mechanically and electrically the standards are substantially different.

-A typical SCXI system uses a proprietary chassis to support SCXI modules.
+In a typical SCXI system a proprietary chassis is used which can support SCXI modules.
 Input signals are provided to the front panel connectors of the modules, often via a terminal block system.
-The chassis provides backplane interconnection (analog and digital) to exchange signals between modules.
+The chassis provides backplane interconnection (analogue and digital) to exchange signals between modules.
 The digital backplane controls the function of the modules.
-The analog backplane routes the signals between modules and enables one module to route the signals to one Data Acquisition Card (DAQ).
+The analogue backplane routes the signals between modules and enables one module to route the signals to one Data Acquisition Card (DAQ).

-Each SCXI module has a rear connector that can be used to connect to the analog output from the chassis to the DAQ.
-In most applications, a single module is used as the "master" and is connected by a proprietary cable to the DAQ card.
+Each SCXI module has a rear connector that can be used to connect to the analogue output from the chassis to the DAQ.
+In most applications a single module is used as the "master" and is connected by a proprietary cable to the DAQ card.
 The DAQ card is typically based on a PCI card inside an external PC.

 It is practical to mix SCXI and PXI.
 However, the two standards are mechanically different (SCXI cards are larger than 3U PXI) and electrically very different.

-To use a mixed system for Signal Conditioning, the user can purchase a mixed SCXI/PXI single source chassis from NI or use two different chassis, typically controlled from an external PC.
-Since both systems are (at this level) then controlled via the PCI bus, they can operate together in a common software environment.
+To use a mixed system for Signal Conditioning the user can either purchase a mixed SCXI/PXI single source chassis from NI or use two different chassis, typically controlled from an external PC.
+Since both systems are (at this level) then controlled via the PCI bus they can operate together in a common software environment.

 This forces the user to make some crucial decisions, often at a stage where some uncertainty in the system design may remain: